As an Amazon Associate I earn from qualifying purchases.

 Have you ever wondered how to use eggshells in the garden?
 Most homesteaders have chickens and a vegetable garden, and most homesteaders like to utilize everything they have on hand.
-So in this article I will explain a couple of different ways of how I use eggshells in the garden.
+So in this article I will explain a couple of different ways of how and why I save my eggshells to use in the garden.

 During the fall and winter, I start saving eggshells in preparation for using them when I plant my tomato seedlings and pepper seedlings.
-In order to use them, there are a couple of things I do to them first.
+But before I use them, there are a couple of steps I do in preparing eggshells for the garden.

 Baking Eggshells to Prep them for Use in the Garden

-Baking the eggshells helps to dry them out fully, especially the membrane inside the egg.
+Baking eggshells helps to dry them out fully, especially the membrane inside the egg.
 Drying out the membrane, allows you to crush up the eggs more easily.
-I place the eggs on a cookie sheet, and put them in the oven on low, around 250-275 degrees, for about an hour.
+I bake them by placing the eggshells on a cookie sheet, and put them in the oven on low, around 250-275 degrees, for about an hour.
 After they have been in for an hour or so, pull them out and let them cool.

 Crushing Eggshells for Use in the Garden

-You can throw the eggshells in a blender at this point and it will grind them into a fine dust super quickly.
-I prefer to just mash the eggshells with a large wide spoon.
+You can throw the baked eggshells in a blender at this point and it will grind them into a fine dust super quickly.
+I prefer to just mash the baked egg shells with a large wide spoon.
 It is actually quite satisfying to do this.
-Something about the sound, I don’t know!
+Something about the sound, I don't know!
 I just really enjoy it.

 Another great thing you can do with these crushed up eggshells, is feed them back to your chickens in place of oyster shell.
 It increases their calcium intake to make for nice hard eggshells!
 Funny how that works.
 Circle of life I suppose. 🙂